 - Lloyds charge £9.50 (online or branch).
 The recipient is also charged £12.

 - HSBC charge £9 (online or branch) and an £8 recipient fee.

 - Natwest charge £15 if under £5,000 or 0.3% (max £40) if over £5,000.

-Be aware that some of the banks charge you two transfer fees - one for sending the money and one for receiving the money.
+You will notice above that some of the banks actually charge you two transfer fees – one for sending the money and one for receiving the money.
+The cheek of them!

 While the transfer fees are annoying, the real money is made from the exchange rate.

 As a general rule, banks can charge up to 3%-5% in exchange rate costs to send money to the USA.

 The exact percentage depends on the amount you’re sending.

 As money transfer specialists have much lower overheads, they can undercut the banks on both fees and exchange rates.